sapcc/image-migration-dashboard/README.md

 image-migration-dashboard
 ```

+For more info: `image-migration-dashboard --help`.

 Dashboard will run at `:8080`.

-For more info: `image-migration-dashboard --help`